Earlier this year I was honoured to scrape into Bob Little’s Asia-Pacific’s list of e-learning movers and shakers.

 To the cynics out there who claim this is a PR stunt: I say you’re right.
 This kind of exercise is obviously geared towards lifting the profile of protagonists in the region.

 And of course, the omission of certain names has caused a few ripples.
-For example, Bob was contacted by people in Australia and New Zealand, while a fellow in Malaysia took to Twitter:
+For example, Bob was contacted by people in Australia and New Zealand, while a fellow in Malaysia vented his frustration on Twitter.

 All this got me thinking, what is the nature of influence?
 This isn’t a novel question, but it’s one that hasn’t been answered satisfactorily IMHO.